Analyzing Ashford (AINC) and Its Peers

 |-11.78%

-This table compares Ashford and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Ashford and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue